paulamdi/Brain-Age/FINAL CODES/ADDECODE/README.md

 AD-DECODE Brain Age Prediction Pipeline

 # 0_CountingSubjectsADDECODE.py
-Counts subjects with available connectopmes, gloal features, node features, PCA genes.
+**Counts subjects** with available connectopmes, gloal features, node features, PCA genes.
 Counts by sex, risk groups, APOE genotype.

 # 1.0_Trained model on all healthy subjects.py
+**Main model on helathy subjects evaluated using 7 fold cv with 10 repetitions per fold Once evaluated the model is trained on all helathy subjects**

 This repository contains the full pipeline for preprocessing, training, and evaluation of a Graph Attention Network (GATv2) model to predict brain age using the AD-DECODE dataset.
 The pipeline processes connectomes, node/global features, and trains a GNN using 7-fold stratified cross-validation with 10 repetitions per fold.

 ### Overview